-- 3.1 Regulatory Requirements- An actuary performing actuarial services within the scope of this standard should be familiar with the Model and applicable state variations in state law based on the Model. - 3.2 Appointed Actuary-When adjusting deficiency reserve mortality rates, the appointed actuary should confirm that the adjustments comply with applicable law.
-If any X factor is less than 100% at any duration for any policy, the appointed actuary must annually issue an opinion and supporting actuarial report, as required by the Model.
-The appointed actuary must form an overall opinion without claiming reliance on the opinions of other actuaries. - 3.3 Creation of X Factor Classes-When creating X factor classes, the actuary should take into account plans of insurance, the applicable policy or rider count, amount of insurance in force, basic reserves, and risk characteristics of the underlying policies.
-The actuary should create X factor classes that have similar risk characteristics, such as distribution channel, target market, gender, risk classification, the valuation mortality table used to determine reserves, policy size, use of reinsurance, and any other risk characteristics listed in the Model.
-When risk characteristics are similar across various plans of insurance, the actuary may combine those policies into a common single X factor class.
+- 3.1 Regulatory Requirements-An actuary performing actuarial services within the scope of this standard should be familiar with the Model and applicable state variations in state law based on the Model. - 3.2 Appointed Actuary-When using X factors to adjust deficiency reserve mortality rates, the appointed actuary should confirm that the X factors being used comply with applicable law.
+If any X factor is less than 100% at any duration for any policy, the appointed actuary must annually issue an opinion supported by an actuarial report, as required by the Model.
+If the appointed actuary relies on the work of other actuaries to support the X factor analysis, the appointed actuary must form an overall opinion without claiming reliance on the opinions of other actuaries. - 3.3 Creation of X Factor Classes-When creating X factor classes, the actuary should take into account plans of insurance, the applicable policy or rider count, amount of insurance in force, basic reserves, and risk characteristics of the underlying policies.
+The actuary should create X factor classes that have similar risk characteristics, which may include distribution channel, target market, gender, risk classification, the valuation mortality table used to determine reserves, policy size, use of reinsurance, and any other risk characteristics listed in the Model.
+When risk characteristics are similar across various plans of insurance, the actuary may combine those policies into a common single X factor classs.
 The actuary should ensure that no policy is assigned to multiple X factor classes.

 When creating X factor classes, the actuary should take into account the impact that granularity of classes will have on the credibility of the experience the classes will generate.
 To the extent it is reasonable and permissible, the actuary may exclude one or more risk characteristics to increase the credibility of a class.
 The actuary should ensure that policies in an X factor class are reasonably homogenous in their mortality expectations; for example, policies in the class with the same issue age and duration should have similar mortality expectations.
-In general, the actuary should not change the X factor class to which a policy is assigned.
+The actuary should not change the X factor class to which a policy is assigned unless there is reasonable actuarial justification to do so.